ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 {PANEL/}

 {PANEL: ConfigureServer}
-`ConfigureServer` allows you to be more in control on your server.
+`ConfigureServer` method allows you to be more in control on your server.
-You can use it with `ServerTestOptions` to change the path to you server dll or to specify where your RavenDB data is stored, security, etc.
+You can use it with `ServerTestOptions` to change the path to the Raven server binaries or to specify where your RavenDB data is stored, security, etc.

 {INFO:ServerTestOptions}

-`ServerTestOptions` inherits from `ServerOptions` in that way you can be more in control on how the embedded server going to run. with just minor change, here you can change your ServerDirectory.
+`ServerTestOptions` inherits from [ServerOptions](../server/Embedded#getting-started) in that way you can be more in control on how the embedded server going to run with just minor change, here you can change your ServerDirectory.

 | Name | Type | Description |
 | ------------- | ------------- | ----- |
 | **ServerDirectory** | string | The path to the server binary files (.dll) |

-For more inforamtion go to [ServerOptions](../server/Embedded#getting-started)

 {INFO /}